 We recognise the unity of every individual with every aspect of the world, not only other people, but the whole environment.
 A practical expression of this is the fundraising of various types our pupils undertake for those in need, both at home and around the world.
-The school is licenced to operate the Duke of Edinburgh award scheme and in its first year of participation had the highest proportion of involved pupils in the region.
-The award has since been further developed within the school with sufficient time and resource allowed for pupils to work towards both Bronze and Silver awards.
-The Duke of Edinburgh award includes the requirement of participants to undertake a volunteering activity.
+In the last year this has included BBC Children in Need, Save the Children, Genetic Disorders UK (through Jeans for Genes) and Young Minds, with an event on World Mental Health Day.
+Maharishi School also, where possible, makes its facilities available to individuals and groups in the local community.